kskirilov/bootcampio-backend/README.md

 This project was created as part of Bright Network Tech Academy, composing key layers of web app backend.
 To understand the thought process of this project, please go through the comments in commit history.

-**This is open source code for learning purposes, all rights reserved by the code owner**
+**This is open source code for learning purposes only, all rights reserved by the repository owner**

 ### Table of contents
 - [Introduction](#introduction)